Answered! Jump to accepted answer.

 So! with regard to English counties, Where does Mersyside come into it.
 Male or female?

-This relates to:Venir de, d', du, des + country / state / region = To come/be from -
+This question relates to:French lesson "Venir de, d', du, des + country / state / region = To come/be from"

 Kwiziq language super star

 Bonjour Ian !Mmmmmhhh, I checked to make sure that my first instinct was correct, and indeed, Merseyside is masculine in French: